Investigations of strong cosmic censorship in 3-dimensional black strings: Introduction

 \section{Introduction}

 In general relativity, we believe that, given suitable initial data, we can uniquely determine the geometry by solving Einstein's equations.
 However, in the case of rotating or charged black holes, which have an inner horizon serving as a boundary of future Cauchy development, the story is not so simple.
-Beyond the Cauchy horizon (CH) a non-unique continuation of the inner spacetime into the pathological region is allowed and the general relativity loses the predictive power.
+Since the spacetime region beyond the Cauchy horizon (CH) is not uniquely determined by given initial data, general relativity loses its predictive power.

-About 40 years ago, Penrose \cite{penrose1968structure,simpson1973internal} proposed a conjecture that perturbations incoming from outside the event horizon are infinitely blueshifted at the CH and backreaction makes the CH singular, so that beyond the CH the Einstein equation ceases to make sense.
+About 40 years ago, Penrose \cite{penrose1968structure,simpson1973internal} proposed a conjecture that perturbations incoming from outside the event horizon are infinitely blueshifted at the CH and backreaction makes the CH singular, so that beyond the CH the Einstein equation ceases to make sense and the general relativity theory recovers its predictive power.
 It is called the strong cosmic censorship (SCC) conjecture \cite{Penrose:1969pc,dewitt1974gravitational,Christodoulou:2008nj}.
-Indeed, it has been shown that the SCC conjecture is viable for the Reissner-Nordstr\"{o}m and Kerr black holes which are asymptotically flat \cite{mcnamara1978instability,chandrasekhar1982crossing,Poisson:1989zz,Dafermos:2003wr,Hintz:2015koq,Franzen:2019fex}.
+Indeed, it has been shown that the SCC conjecture is viable for the Reissner-Nordstr\"{o}m (RN) and Kerr black holes which are asymptotically flat \cite{mcnamara1978instability,chandrasekhar1982crossing,Poisson:1989zz,Dafermos:2003wr,Hintz:2015koq,Franzen:2019fex}.

-On the other hand, it has been known that perturbations outside the event horizon decay according to the inverse power law in an asymptotically flat spacetime \cite{Price:1971fb,Nollert:1999ji,Kokkotas:1999bd,dafermos2016decay}.
-So, it can be thought that these perturbations were infinitely blueshifted at the CH because they did not decay fast enough outside the event horizon, so that the SCC conjecture could be viable.
-Therefore, it seems that the competition between the decay rate of perturbations outside the event horizon and the amplification of blueshifted perturbation determines the viability of the SCC conjecture.
+On the other hand, it has been known that perturbations outside the event horizon decay with an inverse power law in an asymptotically flat spacetime \cite{Price:1971fb,Nollert:1999ji,Kokkotas:1999bd,dafermos2016decay}.
+Accordingly, it seems that the competition between the decay rate of perturbations outside the event horizon and the amplification of blueshifted perturbation determines the viability of the SCC conjecture.
+In other words, these perturbations are infinitely blueshifted at the CH, because in the case of the asymptotically flat spacetime background they do not decay fast enough outside the event horizon, so that the SCC is respected.

-On the other hand, the decay of perturbations in the asymptotically de Sitter spacetimes is exponential \cite{Dyatlov:2010hq,Hintz:2016jak}, and it is reasonable to suspect that SCC could be inhibited because the exponential decay is fast enough to prevent the perturbation of the CH from becoming singular.
-Indeed, it turns out that while the SCC conjecture is found to be satisfactory for Kerr-de Sitter black holes \cite{Dias:2018ynt}, it is violated for near-extremal Reissner-Nordstr\"{o}m-de Sitter black holes \cite{Cardoso:2017soq,Dias:2018etb,Luna:2019olw,Hollands:2019whz} (see also \cite{Chambers:1997ef,Brady:1998au,Rahman:2020guv}).